 Easy Lasagna Soup — This easy, 30-minute lasagna soup gives you all the rich flavor of your favorite lasagna minus the work.
 Hearty and comforting, but not as heavy as lasagna!

-My family loves lasagna, but I rarely make it because it can be a little more work than I’m up for after a long day.
-This easy, 30-minute lasagna soup gives you all the rich flavor of your favorite lasagna minus the work.
+My family loves homemade lasagna, but I rarely make it because it can be a little more work than I’m up for after a long day.
+This lazy day lasagna soup gives you all the rich flavor of your favorite lasagna minus the work.

 I’ve made countless batches of this lasagna soup recipe since I first made it a few months ago for my family until now when I’m sharing the recipe.
 The soup is hearty and comforting but not as heavy as traditional lasagna, which I like.
 Just like traditional lasagna, it tastes even better the next day after the flavors marry.